-For this recipe I made a mix of almond meal, finely cut onions, a littlegarlic, and a few fragrant spices.
+For this recipe I made a mix of almond meal, finely cut onions, a little garlic, and a few fragrant spices.
 Mix all these ingredients together and stuff them inside little eggplants.
 Steam the eggplants until they are tender, then gently take them out and lightly pan-fry to give them a shiny crispy coating.
-These stuffed eggplant tastes wonderful with chapatis, tortillas and with daal and rice.
+These stuffed eggplant are so delicious – think tender eggplant with a garlicy onion spiced stuffing.
+Tastes wonderful with chapatis and raita or with daal and rice.
+Give it a try!

 Stuffed Eggplants with Spicy Almond Meal

 - 6-8 Japanese eggplants or 20 small eggplants.

 - 1 cup almond meal or almond flour

 - 1/4 cup finely chopped cilantro

 - 2 garlic cloves finely chopped

 - 1 tsp coriander powder

 - 1/2 tsp chili powder (optional)

 - 1/2 tsp asafetida